Jennifer Desiderio, PhD Associate Professor

 Office hours: M 12-3, R 1-2, and by appointment

-Jennifer Desiderio, PhD grew up in Rochester.
-She received her B.A. in English and History from Marquette University and her Ph.D. in English from Ohio State University.
-She enjoys cooking, gardening, and reading contemporary fiction.
+Dr. Jennifer Desiderio received her B.A. in English and History from Marquette University, in Milwaukee, Wisconsin, and her Ph.D. in English from The Ohio State University.

 Dr. Desiderio's major teaching area is early American literature.
 Her interests include the American novel, the profession of authorship in America, and more broadly, race and gender in American literature.
 Some of her favorite authors to read and teach are Charles Brockden Brown, Susannah Rowson, Herman Melville, Walt Whitman, Emily Dickinson, Charles Chesnutt, Edith Wharton and more.